 As I mentioned in my post about Santa Monica, I’m attempting to re-discover and get reacquainted with Los Angeles so this weekend I spent some time in Venice, CA. Venice is another one southern California’s famed beachfront neighborhoods that is mostly known for the Venice Beach Boardwalk.
-Here you’ll find food, souvenir shops, entertainment by way of street performers, musicians, dancers, you name it, and to me it epitomizes beach culture.
+Here you’ll find food, souvenir shops, entertainment by way of street performers, musicians, dancers, you name it, and to me, it epitomizes beach culture.
+You see so many people in their beach attire (click here for more info), it’s amazing, no one cares, you’re just having fun and taking in those sun rays.
 You’ll find overly tanned shirtless folks, the bicyclist (THERE ARE SO MANY BICYCLIST!!!!), roller skaters & skateboarders.
 It’s for the young, old and in-between.
 If you’re single, taken, or settled down with a family, you’ll find something to tickle your fancy at Venice Beach.

 But the real draw that brought me to Venice this weekend were the Venice Canals.
 Now you may be asking “There are canals in Los Angeles?”
 Yes, there are.
 The Venice Canals were built in 1905 by developer Abbot Kinney, who sought to create something reminiscent of the canals of Venice, Italy here in Los Angeles.
 Over the years, beautiful homes were built and restored along the canal, and pathways were constructed to allow visitors to the area to traverse the canals.